coreywadsley/SeleST/README.md

 Wadsley, C. G., Cirillo, J., Nieuwenhuys, A., & Byblow, W. D. (2022).
 Stopping interference in response inhibition: Behavioral and neural signatures of selective stopping.
 J Neurosci, 42(2), 156-165.
 DOI: 10.1523/JNEUROSCI.0668-21.2021

+- Feel free to direct questions or feedback to Corey's email (c.wadsley@auckland.ac.nz)

 **Installation:**
 - PsychoPy (https://psychopy.org/) is required to run SeleSt.
 PsychoPy can be installed standalone or within a Python IDE (e.g., Spyder).
 Instructions for installation can be found on the PsychoPy website.
 Once installed, the task can be run using the 'SeleSt.py' file